vamshing/x9115397/hw/code/9/readme.md

 - **Different Search spaces**: these optimizers should be evaluated in according to the search space each of them has explored.
 - **Early convergence* on some models was noticed.
 This could be controlled by both  mutation probability and the proportion of child -parent selection mix.In our algorithm, the mutation rate is a constant throughout the run.
 - **Aggregating Objectives**: By objective function values to a point form and performing operations, we fail to recognize the accuracy on results.
 I have used the aggregation over the domination score for faster computation of the solutions space.
 However, this can be viewed as a threat as functions cannot always be aggregated.
 Domination score is preferred for accurate results.
 -  **Slow convergence** leads to more computing power demand.
-Hence, some of the hacky ways like **Aggregating Objectives** was used to work around this problem.
+Hence, some of the ways like Aggregating Objectives was used to work around this problem.

 ####vii.
 Scope of future work: